Hvar island is set just off the Dalmatian coast of Croatia in the Adriatic Sea.

 The Venetians offered protection to the people of Stari Grad as long as the town on the southern side of the island (now Hvar Town) was expanded so that the Venetian fleet could use it.

-Now you’ll find a good selection of buildings with medieval renaissance architecture dating from just after that period.
+Now you’ll find a good selection of buildings with medieval Renaissance architecture dating from just after that period.

 There are numerous churches to visit, and on the edges of town is a castle built as a fortified summer residence for Petar Haktorovic, a Croatian poet.

-Today it is a well preserved Renaissance style building with an interior courtyard that contains a sea-water fish pond.
+Today it is a well preserved Renaissance-style building with an interior courtyard that contains a sea-water fish pond.

 Getting to Hvar Island

-There’s no airport on the island of Hvar so you’ll have to arrive by boat.
+There’s no airport on the island of Hvar, so you’ll have to arrive by boat.

-If you’re chartering a luxury yacht around the Adriatic, this scenic island should definitely be one of your planned stops.
+If you’re chartering a luxury yacht around the Adriatic, this scenic island should be one of your planned stops.

 There are two options – the slower car ferry takes around two hours and arrives near the ancient town of Stari Grad, or the faster hydrofoil service that takes about an hour and arrives at Hvar Town.